latifkabir/n3He_Soft/n3HeDAQ/README.md

 To quit the program while in continuous data taking mode :

-- At first let the current run finish.
+- Press Ctrl+C any time, The DAQ program will finish the current run first, then it will quit.
-- When the run finishes and it sleeps a while, press Ctrl+C to quit the program.